Factbox-Front runners in development of antibody drugs against COVID-19

 TRIALS:

-* In June, the drugmaker said a late-stage trial had failed to provide evidence that the therapy could stop individuals exposed to the virus from contracting it.
+* A separate study in patients with mild-to-moderate COVID-19 showed a higher dose of AZD7442 cut the risk of symptoms worsening by 88% when given within three days of first symptoms.

-* In August, another trial showed the therapy reduced the risk of people developing any COVID-19 symptoms by 77%.
+* Earlier in October, data showed AZD7442 reduced the risk of severe COVID-19 or death by 50% in non-hospitalised patients who have had symptoms for seven days or less.

-* On Oct.
-11 data showed AZD7442 reduced the risk of severe COVID-19 or death by 50% in non-hospitalised patients who have had symptoms for seven days or less.
+* In June, the drugmaker said a late-stage trial had failed to provide evidence that the therapy could stop individuals who had been exposed to the virus from contracting it.

 SUPPLY DEALS:

-* AstraZeneca said in March it would supply up to 500,000 more doses of the therapy to the United States, extending a prior agreement made in October for 200,000 doses.
+* AstraZeneca said in March it would supply up to 500,000 more doses of the therapy to the U.S., extending a prior agreement made in October for 200,000 doses.
 The deal is contingent on an EUA from the FDA.

 * The British government also has an in-principle agreement for over a million doses.